cooscoos/Hangman/README.md

 # Hangman

-This is a command line interface game of Hangman, coded in Rust.
+This is a command line interface Hangman game coded in Rust.

 ## How do I play this?